filipdutescu/popup-js/README.md

 # popup-js
 Free to use, open source jQuery plugin which provides customizable Pop-up/Dialog components in just 2 lines of code.
 Has a stylesheet for the component, but custom styling is also possible.

+### Demo
+A demo can be found on [CodePen](https://codepen.io/filipdutescu/pen/BMWBPO), which shows how a project that uses `popup-js` might implement it.

 ## Getting Started
 The following intructions will provided the knowledge needed to import and implement `popup-js` into your project.
 They will only cover basic topics, for users who want to get the plugin up and working as soon as possible.